 While their dresses err on the side of casual, they have some gorgeous floral and pastel-hued frocks that would be perfect for a less formal wedding day.

 4. Mother of Pearl

-Beulah founders Natasha Rufus Isaacs and Lavinia Brennan set up their luxury womenswear and accessories label brand to support women affected by human trafficking and the sex trade.
-After the two volunteered at an aftercare home in Delhi where they spoke to women about their experiences, they decided to set up a fashion-based project to create simple, easy-to-wear dresses with a classic feel.
+Beulah founders Natasha Rufus Isaacs and Lavinia Brennan set up their luxury label to support women affected by human trafficking and the sex trade.
+After the two volunteered at an aftercare home in Delhi, they decided to set up a fashion-based project to create simple, easy-to-wear dresses with a classic feel.
 With demand growing, they joined forces with Freeset, an organisation in Kolkata to teach women skills needed to earn wages.
 The Beulah Trust reinvests 10% of all accessory sales and proceeds from special events back into charity projects.
-Beulah’s designs are modern and timeless.
-They have a featured section on their website for wedding guest dresses, where I’m sure you’ll swoon over designs like their Sonia Midi Dress in Blush Floral and their Pansy Satin Suit in Sage.
-Beulah's designs have been seen constantly on the Middletons (as seen in the above photo) and will have you feeling like sustainable royalty in these pieces.

 They also focus on using natural fibres that biodegrade more quickly than man-made materials and when washed pollute our waters far less than synthetic fabrics.
 Their designs are modern and timeless and even come with the royal stamp of approval as Kate Middleton has been seen out and about in their dresses.
 Whether you for pretty prints or bold shades, there's a dress to suit every wedding on their website.